The Wyoming Life Insurance Lawyers at Boonswang Law Will Fight for Your Right to Your Life Insurance Payout

 The Most Common Reasons Life Insurance Companies Deny Claims in Wyoming

-You know how life insurance is supposed to work – someone purchases a life insurance policy, pays premiums each month, and if they die within the policy term their beneficiaries receive the death benefit.
+You know how life insurance is supposed to work–someone purchases a life insurance policy, pays premiums each month, and if they die within the policy term their beneficiaries receive the death benefit.

 It rarely is this simple, because life insurance companies only make money when they collect premiums and deny or delay payouts.
 They try to use these reasons, among others, to deny life insurance claims in Wyoming:

 As part of the initial application for life insurance, a policyholder must disclose all personal information, including health and lifestyle habits.
-Life insurance adjusters base the premiums payment on this information, using it to calculate the risk to them that the policyholder will die within the policy term.
+Life insurance adjusters base the premiums paid on this information, using it to calculate the risk to them that the policyholder will die within the policy term.

 If a policyholder makes a mistake or omits information and dies within the policy term, the life insurance company will retroactively cancel the policy, claiming that the policyholder misrepresented themselves, and deny beneficiaries’ claims.